Skip to main content

 Agent cards

 An agent card is a machine-readable description of your agent’s capabilities, following the Model Context Protocol spec.
 DataHarbor generates it automatically from your Virtual API configuration.
+Every Virtual API with a non-disabled visibility serves its agent card at:

 What’s in an agent card